nullcript/pliers/README.md

     - Remove duplicate elements from the array and make it unique
     - `[1, 2, 1, 2, 2, 3, 1, 2, 3]` => `[1, 2, 3]`
 - **`Pliers.compact(arr)`**
-    - Remove falsy values ​​from the arr
+    - Remove falsy values from the arr
     - falsy values like => `[0, -0, false, "" (empty string), NaN, undefined, null]`
 - **`Pliers.reverse(arr)`**
     - reverse the arr => `[1, 2, 3]` => `[3, 2, 1]`